wadcom/mini-mailgun/README.md

  - Provide structured error responses for HTTP requests (use JSON instead of HTML)
  - Correctly handle multiple recipients in requests
  - Handle MIME-encoded messages (not just plain text)

-# TODO

-- address all TODOs
-- get actual sender, recipient and body from posted json